Labrys: Social movement

-In feminist interpretations, the labrys is a symbol of matriarchy.
+In feminist interpretations, the labrys is a symbol of matriarchy and female empowerment.

+Lesbian symbol

+In the 1970s, the labrys was adopted by the lesbian community, as a lesbian feminist symbol, representing strength and self-sufficiency.
+The symbol is described to represent a butterfly and the labia, and is seen as an embodiment of the female spirit.

+The lesbian flag, created in 1999 by Sean Campbell depicts a labrys superimposed on an inverted black triangle and set against a violet background.

+The labrys is incorporated into the logo of The Charlotte Museum, a lesbian museum in Auckland, New Zealand.
 In Kyrgyzstan, "Labrys" is an LGBT rights organization.
 The group's goal is to improve the quality of life for all LGBT individuals in their country as well as Central Asia.
 Similarly, "Labrisz" is an association in Hungary for lesbian and bisexual women.

-Lesbian symbol

-In the 1970s, the labrys was adopted by the lesbian community, as a lesbian feminist symbol, representing strength and self-sufficiency.

-The labrys lesbian flag, created in 1999, involves a labrys superimposed on an inverted black triangle and set against a violet background.

 Culture

 The double axe is used by Cretan folklore preservation societies and associations both in Greece and abroad, on occasion with the spelling "lavrys" reflecting modern Greek pronunciation.